jadegosar/jadegosar.github.io/index.md

 ---
 [Forbes Top 2000 Companies of 2017 Dashboard](https://github.com/jadegosar/Tableau_Projects)

-<small>Project completed in Tableau to generate insights from the companies represented in the Forbes Global 2000 which ranks the top 2000 public companies in the world.</small>
+<small>This Tableau dashboard was developed using data from the Forbes Global 2000 list, which ranks the top public companies in the world by sales, profits, assets, and market value.
+The dashboard enables users to filter by country and sector, sort visual outputs based on selected financial metrics, and explore trends across global industries.
+I created custom calculated fields to determine company profitability, estimate total expenses, and build dynamic sorting logic for user-driven insights.
+Visualizations included a bullet graph to track sales performance against targets, a treemap to show sales distribution across countries within sectors, and a ranked bar chart comparing market value and profit across companies.
+This tool was designed to support strategic exploration of financial performance, distilling complex metrics into actionable visuals for stakeholder use-based entirely on publicly available data.</small>

 <center><img src="images/Forbes_Dashboard.png"/></center>